 -the Times Herald

-"Broadway Caliber Dance Skills"
+"Broadway Caliber Dance Skills."

-"Like Judy Holiday in Born Yesterday she manages the art of speaking in a high pitched voice and knows how to time a line for the fullest comedic effect"
+"Caroline Younger plays Moonface's girlfriend Erma, not only with Burlesque but with charm.
+Like Judy Holiday in Born Yesterday she manages the art of speaking in a high pitched voice and knows how to time a line for the fullest comedic effect"

 As a teacher Caroline believes in being a positive mentor for her students and inspires young artists to grow fully into their potential as well as instilling confidence, individual self expression, discipline and a reverence for the arts.